• Log In

 Time period: Summer and Fall 2018

-Supervisor: Andrew Belmonte - Quanqi Hu
+Supervisor: Andrew Belmonte

 Project title: Conservation Laws with Random Initial Data: A Numerical Study